New $7M Chippewa Falls ag campus rooted in farming history at Northern Wisconsin State Fairgrounds

-The Northern Wisconsin State Fairgrounds is known as a gathering destination for carnival and concert-goers each summer.
-But the location has historical ties to agriculture and farming in Chippewa Falls and across the region.
-Ties that go back 125 years to the first Northern Wisconsin State Fair.
+The Northern Wisconsin State Fairgrounds is a destination for carnival- and concertgoers each summer.
+But the location has historical ties to agriculture and farming in Chippewa Falls and across the region — ties that go back 125 years to the first Northern Wisconsin State Fair.

 Now, construction of the fairgrounds’ $7 million agriculture campus will help ensure the future of agriculture and farming in America’s Dairyland.